google/protobuf.dart/README.md

-# Protobuf support for dart
+# Protobuf support for Dart

-This repository is home to packages related to support for the protobuf format for dart.
+This repository is home to packages related to support for the protobuf format for Dart.
 It contains:

   [protobuf](protobuf/) the support library for generated code.